 Remember that guests are here to see the new little bundle of joy so keep the decor simple.
 A spray of fresh flowers–pink peonies for a new baby girl or blue hydrangea for a baby boy–as the table’s centerpiece will go a long way.
 A welcome banner or chalkboard sign as guests enter will make a grand impression without being too fussy.

-ng of seeing the new baby, make the new little one the center of attention.
-Suggest that the new mom wrap her her bundle of joy in a personalized onesie or blanket or a sweet monogrammed bow.
+Speaking of seeing the new baby, make the new little one the center of attention.
+Suggest that the new mom wrap her her bundle of joy in a blanket, personalized onesie or sweet monogrammed bow.
 If Mom doesn’t necessarily want baby passed around all afternoon, this is an adorable way to ensure that they stay put and stay asleep.